 Have a look at Dr Jones' publication list for further details.

 Due to the spectacular preservation of bone on the Burren it has been possible to extract human and animal DNA from bone retrieved during Dr Jones' excavation of the Neolithic court tomb on Roughan Hill.
-The extraction of the DNA and its analysis is being carried out by Professor Dan Bradley and his team at Trinity College Dublin.
+The extraction of the DNA and its analysis is being carried out by Professor Dan Bradley, Lara Cassidy and their team at Trinity College Dublin.
 One of the key objectives of the wedge tomb excavation will be to find bone human and/or animal of Chalcolithic or Bronze Age date.
 This will allow for unprecedented insight into genetic variability over time in a local Irish prehistoric context.

 Isotope analysis has been carried out on the human teeth from the Neolithic court tomb on Roughan Hill and on the teeth from Dr Ann Lynch's excavation of Poulnabrone Portal tomb, also on the Burren.
 These two data sets evidence interesting patterns, in which it is possible to identify persons who grew up on different geology and then moved onto the Burren.
 Such analysis, when combined with the DNA research, careful chronological control and ethnographic analogy, has the potential to elucidate patterns of interaction between prehistoric groups on the Burren and there interaction with neighboring groups.
 Another objective of the excavation of the wedge tomb, should suitable material be found, will be to see how such patterns changed over time.